-Tallaght University Hospital Dublin Energy Audit
+Tallaght University Hospital energy audit – Dublin

-The Tallaght Hospital was not initially designed with energy efficiency as a priority, but there are some notable energy-related features incorporated in the building.
-These include the provisions of an extensive Building Management System or BMS to monitor and control the large heating and ventilation and air conditioning plant and associated boilers and chillers.
+The Tallaght University Hospital was not initially designed with energy efficiency as a priority, but there are some notable energy-related features incorporated in the building.
+These include the provision of an extensive building management system (BMS) to monitor and control the large heating, ventilation and air conditioning plant and associated boilers and chillers.

-Considerable savings were found in the operation of hot water boilers through improvements to control of the combustion efficiency and temperature levels associated with space heating and hot water.
-Improvements to the controls of the HVAC system and chiller plant was also identified that required minimum investment.
-Improvements to the lighting systems were also identified that required retrofits and better control in some areas.
+Considerable savings were found in the operation of hot water boilers, by better controlling the combustion efficiency and temperature levels associated with space heating and hot water.
+Improvements to the controls of the HVAC system and chiller plant were also identified, and these improvements required minimum investment.
+Improvements to the lighting systems required retrofits and better control in some areas.

 Investigations showed potential for installing a combined heat and power system.
 A feasibility study for a solar thermal hot water generation was also conducted.

 Contact us to discuss your energy usage and see how we can help you to optimise your energy consumption.